soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 ### Retention policy and label activities

-The following table describes the activities related to Office 365 retention policies and Office 365 retention labels For more information, see:
+The following table describes the activities related to retention policies and retention labels in the Security & Compliance Center.
+For more information, see:

 - [Overview of retention policies](retention-policies.md)
 - [Overview of retention labels](labels.md)